Football at the 2019 Pan American Games: Participating nations

 A total of 11 countries qualified football teams.
-The numbers in parenthesis represents the number of participants qualified.
+The numbers in parentheses represent the number of participants qualified.

 Qualification

 A total of eight men's teams and eight women's team will qualify to compete at the games in each tournament.
 The host nation (Peru) qualified in each tournament, along with seven other teams in each tournament according to various qualifying criteria.